Bachelor of Music Education

 The UWO Collegiate Chapter of NAfME: The National Association for Music Education has received five annual membership growth awards since 2004 and has been among the state's largest and most active chapters.
 The chapter hosts numerous campus events, organizes member attendance at conferences, encourages professional development, partners with area schools and businesses to promote music education, and contributes to the Department of Music through a variety of student-led initiatives.
 Leadership skills developed in NAfME Collegiate enhance students' abilities to succeed in many other settings and jump-start professional networking opportunities.
 Students also hold membership and leadership roles in other professional associations including the Wisconsin Chapter of the National Band Association, the Wisconsin Choral Directors Association, and Wisconsin Music Teachers Association.

-UW Oshkosh hosts special events and programs related to music education.
-Each April the Department of Music partners with The Wisconsin School Music Association as one of twelve regional sites of the Wisconsin State Music Festival, bringing 3,000 talented middle and high school musicians to our campus along with their teachers, friends, and family.
-A statewide leader in teacher licensure, in 2009 the Department of Music partnered with the EXCEL Center in the UW Oshkosh College of Education and Human Services to begin an alternative add-on licensure program in general and choral music for qualified practicing music teachers, through intensive summer workshops and blended instruction.
+UW Oshkosh hosts special events and programs related to music education including an ongoing series of workshops and guest presenters on every topic.
+Each April the Department of Music partners with The Wisconsin School Music Association as one of twelve regional sites of the Wisconsin State Music Festival, bringing 3,000 talented middle and high school musicians to our campus.
+A statewide leader in teacher licensure, in 2009 the Department of Music partnered with the Center for Additional Teaching Licenses in the UW Oshkosh College of Education and Human Services to begin an alternative add-on licensure program in general and choral music for qualified practicing music teachers, through intensive summer workshops and blended instruction.
 The Association of Wisconsin Area Kodály Educators, Wisconsin Music Educators Association, Wisconsin Music Teachers Association, North Central Wisconsin Orff, J.W.
 Pepper, and other special guest presenters have held recent events at UWO.

 For more information please contact the music department office by email: email@example.com or by phone (920) 424-4224 OR contact the Music Education Program Coordinator Dr. Kenneth Liske by email: firstname.lastname@example.org or by phone (920) 424-7029.